RGBCube/site/site/blog/htmnix.md

 <.html>
 ```

-> (hightlight.js shits the bed while highlighting this abomination - just ignore
-> it)

 You are probably thinking furiously right now, maybe you've noticed something:

 > Aha!
 In Nix, `<foo>` is used to find stuff from the Nix path like so: